Portfolio overview

 Regulation

 Effective regulatory approaches are required to achieve the desired outcomes of regulation.
-Past audits have identified failures with regulation in the portfolio relating to: the use of intelligence; establishment of a risk-based approach to regulation; implementation of effective regulatory plans and strategies; governance arrangements; compliance with procedural and legislative requirements, and performance measurement and evaluation.
-There is a risk that the portfolio has not improved its performance in this area and that the desired outcomes of regulation are not being met.
+Past audits have identified failures with regulation in portfolio entities relating to: the use of intelligence; establishment of a risk-based approach to regulation; implementation of effective regulatory plans and strategies; governance arrangements; compliance with procedural and legislative requirements, and performance measurement and evaluation.
+There is a risk that the portfolio entities have not improved their performance in this area and that the desired outcomes of regulation are not being met.

 Asset management and sustainment

-The portfolio manages a large number of physical assets, including: Snowy Hydro infrastructure used for energy generation activities; an icebreaker vessel; national parks; and meteorological equipment and research stations.
+Portfolio entities manage a large number of physical assets, including: Snowy Hydro infrastructure used for energy generation activities and water services; an icebreaker vessel; national parks; and meteorological equipment and research stations.
 These assets require specific maintenance and sustainability planning unique to the nature and use of the asset.
 It is also important that targets are set in asset management strategies, and that tracking and reporting against targets is undertaken, to provide a clear focus for performance and accountability for delivering on objectives.

 Previous performance audit coverage